sentinel-official/docs/docs/nodes/health-check.md

 In the [Node Dashboard](https://nodes.sentinel.co) each node features an indicator on the page, clearly indicating whether it has successfully passed the health check or not.
 Simply paste your `sentnode` address into the search bar.
 Furthermore, an alert system will be implemented to promptly notify node operators in the event that their node fails a health check, providing them with timely and actionable information.

-### 2 - Busurnode Website
+### 2 - Busurnode

 Navigate to xplore the [Busurnode Website](https://sentinel.busurnode.com/) to access comprehensive statistics for both individual nodes and the entire network.

-### 3 - Manual Check via API
+### 3 - Manual Check via Sentinel API

 To verify your Health Check status paste the following link into your browser: `https://api.health.sentinel.co/v1/records/<your_sent_node_address>`

-For a comprehensive list of nodes, you can also explore the [API Records](https://api.health.sentinel.co/v1/records) main page
+For a comprehensive list of nodes, you can also explore the [Sentinel API Records](https://api.health.sentinel.co/v1/records) main page

 Ensure the following fields meet the specified conditions:
 - `ok` must be true